serpapi/google-maps-scraper/README.md

 ### Other Programming Languages
 While you can use our APIs using a simple GET request with any programming language, you can also see our ready-to-use libraries here: [SerpApi Integrations](https://serpapi.com/integrations?utm_source=github_google_maps_scraper).

-### Google Maps Scraper Parameter
+## Google Maps Scraper Parameter

-Please find the parameters for this API below:
+Please find the parameters for the Google Maps Search API below:

 | Name          | Description                                                                                                                                                                                                                | Requirement |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|